ThinkParQ/beegfs-csi-driver/docs/usage.md

 * Each BeeGFS instance used with the driver must have a unique BeeGFS management IP address.

+### Read Only and Access Modes in Kubernetes

+Access modes in Kubernetes are how a driver understands what K8s wants to do with a volume, but do not strictly enforce behavior.
+This may result in unexpected behavior if administrators expect creating a Persistent Volume with (for example) `ReadOnlyMany` access will enforce read only access across all nodes accessing the volume.
+This is a larger issue with Kubernetes/CSI ecosystem and not specific to the BeeGFS driver.
+Some relevant discussion can be found in this [GitHub issue](https://github.com/kubernetes/kubernetes/issues/70505).

+While moving forward we plan to look at ways the driver could better enforce read only capabilities, doing so will likely require us to deviate slightly from the CSI spec.
+In the meantime one workaround is to set permissions on static BeeGFS directories so they cannot be overwritten.
+Note pods running with root permissions could ignore this.

 ### 0777 mode BeeGFS directories created during provisioning

 BeeGFS directories created by this driver during provisioning have mode 0777.